 A stacking block is used to aid and monitor the development of babies and toddlers.
 They can be any color or size as long as they can be stacked by little hands.
 Put a twist to your stacking blocks by structuring them to form little homes.
 You and your older kids can do this for their younger sibling.

 Make use of the small pieces of wood leftover from your bigger projects.
-One way to do that is by making toys with your kids.
+One way to do that is by making toys with your kids or just simply visit Parenting Weekly to get some ideas about toys like race car track toys or doctor kits toys.
 Here is a 6-step process into making a wooden airplane that your kid would surely love.
 Craft it together, do a little bit of customization and enjoy.

 Beautify your home and add a rustic charm to it by strategically placing a wooden candle holder.
 The level of difficulty in making wooden candle holders would depend on the extent of the design.
 Some are easy enough you can use them to introduce your older kids to woodworking.